 She said more people should take advantage of these offers to get out of debt and I totally agree.
 All you need to do is apply for 0% balance transfer credit cards and watch your debt shrink much more rapidly.
 Here are a few choices you should consider.

-The Citi Simplicity credit card lets you take balance transfers with a 0% APR for 18 months.
-After the introductory period, the variable APR will be 12.99% – 21.99% based upon your creditworthiness.
+The Citi Simplicity credit card lets you take balance transfers with a 0% APR for 21 months, or as late as January of 2017.
+After the introductory period, the variable APR will be 12.99% – 22.99% based upon your creditworthiness.
 You also get 0% Intro APR on purchases for 18 months too.
 There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.
 The average Transunion credit score approved for the card is 720 based on Credit Karma data, with the the lowest being 644.

 Note: The only way to take advantage is to make sure you still try to pay off your debt as quickly as possible.
 Do just that with these 0% balance transfer credit cards and you will be debt free like Shelby in no time.

 An insightful and exciting way to decrease the burden of credit card debt, while at the same time not having to pay exorbitant interest fees, is to take advantage of a 0% balance transfer credit card offer.
 Sure, this may seem like a foolish exercise in futility at first glance – taking out a new credit card account to get rid of credit card debt – but nevertheless, the fact remains that this can be a remarkably effective tool in your arsenal when you want to save money and diminish credit card debt.